Fatality Facts 2020Teenagers

 Alcohol involvement

 Young drivers are less likely than adults to drive after drinking alcohol, but their crash risk is substantially higher when they do.
-This is especially true at low and moderate blood alcohol concentrations (BACs).
-Voas, R. B., Torres, P., Romano, E., & Lacey, J. H. (2012).
-Alcohol-related risk of driver fatalities: An update using 2007 data.
-Journal of Studies on Alcohol and Drugs, 73(3), 341-350.
-The estimated percentage of fatally injured passenger vehicle drivers ages 16-17 who had BACs at or above 0.08 percent in 2020 was 18 percent, down 56 percent since 1982.
+This is especially true at low and moderate blood alcohol concentrations (BACs) (Vaos et al., 2012).
+The estimated percentage of fatally injured passenger vehicle drivers ages 16-17 who had BACs at or above 0.08% in 2022 was 22%, down 47% since 1982.
 Most of this decline took place in the 1980s.
-This age group experienced a similar decline in alcohol involvement as drivers ages 18-20 (51 percent).
-These age groups experienced a larger decline in alcohol involvement than drivers ages 21-30 (35 percent) and drivers over age 30 (36 percent).
+This age group experienced a similar decline in alcohol involvement as drivers ages 18-20 (46%).
+These age groups experienced a larger decline in alcohol involvement than drivers ages 21-30 (30%) and drivers over age 30 (36%).

-Estimated percent and number of fatally injured passenger vehicle drivers with BACs ≥ 0.08 percent by age group, 1982-2020
+Estimated percent and number of fatally injured passenger vehicle drivers with BACs ≥ 0.08% by age group, 1982-2022

 Year16-17 years18-20 years21-30 years>30 years